benjishults/extensible-examples/FactoryMethodAndTemplatePatternsInPractice.md

 with their own validation and processing requirements, being possible in the future.

+For us, this means that we will be able to add new types without editing any existing code except, possibly, configuration code.

 # Solution

 We decide to use HTTP POST to allow clients to send us the entities.
 The payload will [look like this](src/main/kotlin/com/benjishults/exteg/entity/EntityDto.kt):